-Vet techs are trained to perform the same duties as medical nurses (for human patients), such as drawing blood or placing catheters.
+Vet techs train to perform the same duties as medical nurses (for human patients), such as drawing blood or placing catheters.
 In addition to those vet tech duties, though, vet techs receive more comprehensive training than medical nurses and are more widely equipped to assist in animal health-related areas after earning a two-year associate degree.

 As dental hygienists, dental technicians clean the teeth of patients of all species, but most routinely dogs, cats, and horses.
-Dogs and cats come to the clinic for their dental cleanings and any surgical procedures such as extractions (a licensed veterinarian performs these).
+Dogs and cats come to the clinic for dental cleanings and surgical procedures such as extractions (a licensed veterinarian performs these).
 In addition, technicians and doctors will typically visit horses where they are stalled at an owner’s home or farm to perform cleanings and filing of teeth.

 Veterinary technicians also perform a variety of other tasks that are too long to list here, but in general, they include: